rhboot/shim/SBAT.md

 The initial SBAT implementation will add SBAT metadata to Shim and GRUB and enforce SBAT on all components labeled with it.
-Until a component like say the Linux kernel gains SBAT metadata it can not be revoked via SBAT, but only by revoking the keys signing those kernels.
+Until a component (e.g. the Linux kernel gains SBAT metadata) it can not be revoked via SBAT, but only by revoking the keys signing that component.
 These keys will should live in separate, product-specific signed PE files that contain **only** the certificate and SBAT metadata for the key files.
-These key files can then be revoked via SBAT in order to invalidate and replace a specic key.
+These key files can then be revoked via SBAT in order to invalidate and replace a specific key.
 While certificates built into Shim can be revoked via SBAT and Shim introspection, this practice would still result in a proliferation of Shim binaries that would need to be revoked via dbx in the event of an early Shim code bug.
-Therefor, SBAT must be used in conjunction with separate Vendor Product Key binaries.
+Therefore, SBAT must be used in conjunction with separate Vendor Product Key binaries.

 At the time of this writing, revoking a Linux kernel with a